-- In GURPS the Advantage Very Rapid Healing not only does exactly what it says on the tin but allows total recovery from essentially anything but death or having a limb removed.
+- In GURPS the Advantage Very Rapid Healing not only does exactly what it says on the tin but allows total recovery from essentially anything but death or dismemberment.

 - Some GURPS supplements for running cinematic games recommend flat-out ignoring some of the harsher injury rules.
 Also, Monster Hunters allows humans who officially have no special powers to buy Regeneration (Slow), which is even better than Very Rapid Healing and costs fewer points.

-- Exalted averts it for mortals, devoting a lot of time in the systems section to describing how long it takes for a wound to truly heal, how fast someone can bleed out, and how prone wounds can be to infection.
-But then again, these are mainly meant to contrast mortals against the titular Exalted, who heal at a faster rate naturally and get access to Charms that allow upping the out-of-combat healing rate tenfold.
+- Exalted averts it for mortals, devoting a lot of time in the systems section to describing how long it takes for a wound to truly heal, how fast someone can bleed out, and how prone wounds are to infection.
+But then again, these are mainly meant to contrast mortals against the eponymous Exalted, who heal at a faster rate naturally and get access to Charms that allow upping the out-of-combat healing rate tenfold.

-- In Metal Gear Solid 3: Snake Eater, Snake receives a broken arm in the animated intro sequence and has to be airlifted to hospital, but is back in the field two weeks later.
+- In Metal Gear Solid 3: Snake Eater, Snake gets his arm broken in the animated intro sequence and has to be airlifted to hospital, but is back in the field two weeks later.
 During the game, Snake can set broken bones and sew up injuries without any problems.

 - And averted with losing his eye and gaining a scar to match it.
 But this is a prequel, and he had the scar and eyepatch in the first Metal Gear.

-- Particularly noticeable in both God Of War games: Kratos gets stabbed, cut and slammed into walls numerous times, and he bleeds, but he never seems to sustain an injury for very long.
+- Particularly noticeable in both God of War games: Kratos gets stabbed, cut, and slammed into walls numerous times, and he bleeds, but he never seems to sustain an injury for very long.
 He fought Zeus after being stabbed in the gut with a giant sword!
-There is a reason for this, however: he's Zeus' son.
+There is a reason for this, however: he's Zeus's son.
 Being a demigod helps with this sort of thing.

 - He climbs out of Hades through sheer determination and anger.

-- Fallout 3 has the odd system of 'health' and 'limb health' being somewhat separate, it is quite possible to be at full health but not full limb health as some methods health health but not limb health (e.g drinking water).
+- Fallout 3 has the odd system of 'health' and 'limb health' being somewhat separate.
+It is quite possible to be at full health but not full limb health as some methods heal regular health but not limb health (e.g drinking water).
 Other things heal limb health but not overall health.
-Healing a limb with a Stimpack (health kit) restores some overall health, but mostly limb health.
+Healing a limb with a stimpak restores some overall health, but mostly limb health.

-- Mostly averted in Hardcore mode for Fallout New Vegas: crippled limbs require a doctor bag to repair, stimpacks heal gradually, not all at once, and food's healing effects are sharply diminished.
+- Mostly averted in Hardcore mode for Fallout: New Vegas: crippled limbs require a doctor bag to repair, stimpacks heal gradually instead of all at once, and food's healing effects are sharply diminished.
 But you can still go from almost dead to completely healthy by eating enough gecko meat (just don't expect it to heal your crippled body).